-This discussion and analysis is intended to serve as an introduction to the District's basic financial statements.
-The District's basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.
-This report also contains other supplementary information in addition to the basic financial statements themselves.
+This discussion and analysis are intended to serve as an introduction to the District's basic financial statements.
+The District's basic financial statements comprise three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.
+This report also contains other supplementary information besides the basic financial statements.

-Government-wide financial statements: The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business.
+Government-wide financial statements: The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, similar to a private-sector business.

 The statement of net position presents information on all of the government's assets and liabilities, with the difference between the two reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the government is improving or deteriorating.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the government's financial position is improving or deteriorating.